Quakers March to Urge Vanguard to Divest from Fossil Fuels

 “Vanguard’s understanding of fiduciary responsibility needs to include long-term climate impacts.
 All the retirement money in the world cannot give us a comfortable retirement if it’s no longer possible to grow food due to extreme heat, floods, and other climate emergencies, or if the economy collapses due to instability from these climate crises,” Bock said.

-Correction 8/1/24: A previous version of this article stated that demonstrators marched about a mile to the entrance of Vanguard’s corporate campus.
+A previous version of this article stated that demonstrators marched about a mile to the entrance of Vanguard’s corporate campus.
 In fact, they marched less than half a mile down the road from the park to one entrance of the corporate campus; there are multiple buildings on the campus and multiple entrances.
-The relevant sentence has been corrected.
+We have also clarified that EQAT’s demands are for the divestment of fossil fuel companies that refuse to transition their businesses to be in alignment with no more than 1.5 degree Celsius global temperature rise.

 Sharlee DiMenichi